 If you are wrestling depression and addiction, you should remember that you are not alone.
 Both of these diseases affect millions of Americans and others worldwide.
 Treatment can help immensely, but you have to seek it out by entering rehab as soon as possible.

 Adjustments Family Services, located in the Simi Valley area of Los Angeles, utilizes integrated treatment programs for co-occurring disorders that allow each client to receive the individualized care they deserve.
-The Southern California rehab center offers cohesive treatment for addiction and co-occurring mental health issues such as depression, anxiety, grief/loss, bipolar disorder, secondary eating issues, personality disorders, mood disorders and psychological trauma.
+The Los Angeles rehab center offers cohesive treatment for addiction and co-occurring mental health issues such as depression, anxiety, grief/loss, bipolar disorder, secondary eating issues, personality disorders, mood disorders and psychological trauma.
 Our program combines both the treatment for addiction and the treatment for the mental disorder so that the resident can heal every aspect of their life and continue on to complete sobriety.